charliemurry/grad-IO/README.md

 Berry, Steven T., and Joel Waldfogel.
 "Do mergers increase product variety?
 Evidence from radio broadcasting." _The Quarterly Journal of Economics_ 116, no. 3 (2001): 1009-1025.

+Steven Berry and Joel Waldfogel (1999) “Free Entry and Social Inefficiency in RadioBroadcasting,”RAND Journal of Economics, 30(3), 397–420.

+Eizenberg, Alon.
+"Upstream innovation and product variety in the us home pc market." _Review of Economic Studies_ 81, no. 3 (2014): 1003-1045.

 Berry, Steven, Alon Eizenberg, and Joel Waldfogel.
 "Optimal product variety in radio markets." _The RAND Journal of Economics_ 47, no. 3 (2016): 463-497.

-Eizenberg, Alon.
-"Upstream innovation and product variety in the us home pc market." _Review of Economic Studies_ 81, no. 3 (2014): 1003-1045.

 Federico Ciliberto, Charles Murry, and Elie T. Tamer.
 "Market structure and competition in airline markets."
 Boston College Working Paper, 2018.